AlexandreTO/Expense-Project/README.md

   - Secure the access to the API
 - [x] Unit Testing
   - Need to integrate properly the API tests in the workflow
+  - Expand the tests and make them more robust
   - ~~Implement fixtures~~
 - [x] CI / CD with Github actions
 - [ ] Design (this will be later)